 4.9.
-Grade Point Averages
+Examinations

-Exams in the 2021 2022 academic year will take place only on the AGDA campus.
+Exams will take place only on the AGDA campus.
 Faculty members determine the type of exams to administer in their classes.
-Faculty members are expected to proctor the respective examin question.
+Faculty members are expected to proctor the respective exam in guestion.
 In all assessments, faculty members should hold students to strict adherence of the AGDA's policies on academic integrity (see section 7.8 on "Academic Integrity").